jody/Nuggets/README.md

 >**"Good error messages suggest how to recover."**

-The "too specific" concern suggested that I had only articulated examples belonging to a collection of interest without actually naming the collection itself.
-Thus, when I teased apart the original into its components, by adopting the phrase "how to recover" I'd lost the collective nature of what I'd been wanting to express.
+The "too specific" concern suggested that I had never actually named the collection of outcomes but only identified examples ("proceed forward", "recover", "get to safe state", "bail out").
+As a result, when I teased apart the original into its components and then adopted the phrase "how to recover", I'd lost the collective nature of what I'd wanted to express.

-I couldn't quickly identify a rewrite to address this weakness.
+Sadly, I couldn't quickly identify a rewrite to address this weakness.

-On the other hand, this sentence seemed close enough that I would be OK stopping with the sentence as the nugget; but it felt like giving up too soon.
+Rationalizing, this sentence seemed close enough that I could be OK stopping at this sentence as the nugget; but it felt like giving up too soon.

 I still wanted to find some word(s) that would better encompass the collection of outcomes that were in the initial set ("proceed forward", "recover", "get to safe state", "bail out") that had been pared down to just "recover".

-More brainstorming, consulting dictionaries & thesauruses, taking walks, eating snacks, ignoring the problem, ... _time passes_ ... perhaps the concept of "remedy"?
+More brainstorming, consulting dictionaries & thesauruses, taking walks, eating snacks, ignoring the problem, ... _time passes_ ..., perhaps the concept of "remedy"?

-The following is the outcome that I finally felt satisfied the essential characteristics of a nugget: communicating what I thought was most valuable to the audience in a way that was efficient and would stand on its own.
+The following is the outcome that satisfied the essential characteristics of a nugget: communicating what I thought was most valuable to the specified audience in a way that was efficient and would stand on its own.

 >⭐️ **_Good error messages suggest remedies._**